 What Happens When I File Taxes?

 At tax time, your supplemental will be added into your gross income and taxed according to your marital status and tax bracket.
 This is true regardless of how your employer chose to withhold them.
 Depending on your filing status, this can be good news or bad news.
 For instance, if you are in a lower tax bracket, or are married, you may be entitled to have your supplemental wages taxed at a rate lower than 22%.

 In this case, you might see a bigger return.
 In other cases, however, your supplemental wages might push you into a higher income bracket once they are added to your overall wages.
 If your employer did not withhold accordingly, then you may owe money based on this higher bracket.

 What About Reporting Money From My Side Gig?

 If you freelance to bring in extra money, you will have to report this amount as a business earning.
 Then, you will need to pay a self-employment tax on any money you made as a freelancer.
 This is because, when you work for an employer, they pay into social security on your behalf.

 When you work as a freelancer, you are obligated to pay for your piece of the social security tax, as well as for the piece required by the employer.
 Once again, adding this money to your overall income may push you into a higher tax bracket, which can translate into higher wages.
 To account for this, make sure to put money aside throughout the year, or ask your employer to withhold more of your earnings.

 Reporting Your Supplemental Wages Correctly

 Remember, it's just as important to report your supplemental wages as your primary income at tax time.
 This not only prevents you from being dinged for back taxes but also ensures your income is reflected properly.
 Need help creating pay stubs to reflect your extra income?
-Check out our paystub generator today and get started!
+Check out our check stub maker today and get started!